Vande Bharat (Indian Railways): Dawn of EMUs

-The need for speed and comfort
+Need for speed and comfort

 For most of Indian Railways' history, speed and comfort were not of primary concern as safety was of utmost importance.
 While India saw 325 accidents in 2003–04, this number was down to 106 in 2015–16.
 The replacement of old ICF coaches by the modern and safer LHB coaches also helped the cause significantly.
 During the same period, Indian Railways had introduced Gatimaan and Tejas services that enhanced comfort with their modern LHB coaches.
 As the next step, Indian Railways at ICF headed by general manager Sudhanshu Mani, started designing a new EMU trainset that was set to be developed at half the imported cost.
 Since these trains were planned to be ready by 2018, they were named 'Train-2018' and later 'Train 18'.
 They were designed to be fully air-conditioned and equipped with automatic doors, onboard Wi-Fi, and infotainment and many other modern facilities.
 It would mark the beginning of a new era in the Indian Railways where modern EMUs for long distances beyond suburban railways started plying.
 Train 18 was designed with the LHB coach as a base.
 With sixteen chair cars and a 160 km/h speed, the technology was set to replace Shatabdi services.